vmanukyann/Match-Schedule/README.md

-# Blue Alliance Match Data Fetcher
+# The Blue Alliance Match Data JSON Config

 This Python script retrieves match schedules from The Blue Alliance API for a specified event, filters the data to include all 6 objective robot scouting and 2 subjective alliance each match, and saves the filtered data to a JSON file.